GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/drive-business-success/index.md

 One rule we love to follow at Google when making products is "[focus on the user and all else will follow][ten-things-we-know]".
+Think
-Think _user-first_, what are my customers' needs, and how does a PWA provide them?
+_user-first_: what are my customers' needs, and how does a PWA provide them?

 ![Identify customer needs](img-2.jpg)